NEW & TRANSFER STUDENT ORIENTATION

 Checklist

 We can't wait to welcome you!
-New & Transfer Student Orientation takes place from August 21 to August 25, 2024.
+New & Transfer Student Orientation takes place on Wednesday, August 20-Sunday, August 24, 2025.

 On this page, you’ll find a detailed list of items and tasks to complete before you arrive, as well as helpful links and resources for during and after Move-In and Orientation.